ymzuiku/svelte-zero-api/README.md

 	watchSvelteKitAPI();
 }
 ```

+### Updating

+Currently, you have to delete node_modules and restart VSCode — then install using `npm i sveltekit-zero-api -D` again.
+> This is due to my suspicion, that there's no way to 'stop/close' chokidor which watches the files, when `svelte-kit dev` is exited.

 **How does it work?**
 > It watches for changes in src/routes, and will write a __temp file that exports the types.